Brunette Bombshell Katelyn Runck Nearly Pops Out Of Bikini Top In Sexy Instagram Post

-Fitness model Katelyn Runck has been spending some time in Columbia the past few days, but that has not stopped her from sharing some seriously sexy updates on Instagram.
+Fitness model Katelyn Runck has been spending some time in Colombia the past few days, but that has not stopped her from sharing some seriously sexy updates on Instagram.

 On Tuesday, the bombshell shared a post that showed her rocking a bikini — and almost popping out of the tiny top.
 The two-piece was made from a black fabric with red hearts on it.
 The top was extremely low-cut, looking as though the edges just barely covered her nipples.
 It also looked like it could hardly contain her voluptuous chest.
 The bottoms, just as tiny as the top, sat low on her hips.